TheSPSDAO/SPS-Validator/README.md

 If you run into linting or building errors after a `git pull`, make sure you have no lingering `node_modules` lying around.
 The _only_ node_modules that you should need are:
 - `node_modules`, after `npm install`
-- `ui/node_modules`, after `cd ui; npm install`

-The following are usually problematic, and should be removed or renamed at your convenience:
-- `validator/node_modules`

 ## Useful links
 - [sqitch documentation](https://sqitch.org/docs/)